Who We Are

 Learn more about how you can support our life-saving work.

 Nearing retirement from the family business, West Lumber Company, he turned his energies to the new cause, and in 1982 he established The George West Mental Health Foundation, named for his father.
-He recruited a committed board of directors, and they studied programs and innovations across the nation that looked beyond short-term stabilization to long-term recovery.
+He recruited a committed board of directors who studied programs and innovations across the nation that looked beyond short-term stabilization to long-term recovery.
 The first facility opened in 1989, a treatment residence called Skyland Trail, and this name quickly became the foundation’s identity.
 Learn more about Skyland Trail History.